Origins of the Industrial Revolution

 - How did Britain’s financial system help launch new industrial ventures?

-- How might high wages in Britain have contributed to industrialization there?
+- How might have high wages in Britain have contributed to industrialization there?

 - What global factors may have fed Britain’s industrialization?